lsa-pucrs/donnie-user-manual/docs/godonnie/index.rst

 Section 4: Operators
 ######################
-They are operators that provide support for logical and mathematical expressions.
+*They are operators that provide support for logical and mathematical expressions*

 Command:
     Operators